B2B Lead Generation Platform

 Demand Engine

 The connected system of data, signals, workflow, and attribution that converts target accounts into qualified pipeline.
-If it cannot be measured in pipeline, it is a hobby.
+Measure it in pipeline, or call it a hobby.

 Platform Types